danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

 ## Equity Performance Analysis: *[Equity-Performance-Analysis.ipynb](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/Python-Equity-Performance-Analysis/Equity-Performance-Analysis.ipynb)*

 Let's explore the data and do some performance analysis with the custom functions we created within the python code defined in this file.
-We'll start out by we connecting to the database and store the yearly pricing data in the dataframe *df_pricing*.
+We'll start out by connecting to the database and store the yearly pricing data in the dataframe *df_pricing*.
 We raise a ValueError exception if the dataframe is empty.
 We'll set our default Ticker to be **MSFT** when doing individual equity analysis.
-We then get the yearly pricing data for **MSFT**, print the results and plot the Candlestick chart.
+We then get the yearly pricing data for **MSFT**, print the results and plot the **Candlestick Chart**.

         # Define SQL query to retrieve tickers from the Yahoo_Equity_Prices table
         sql_stat = """SELECT